ans-group/docs.ukfast.co.uk/source/operatingsystems/windows/windowsadministration/meltdownspectrepatch.md

 For further information, please refer to the Microsoft documentation, provided below: https://support.microsoft.com/en-us/help/4072698/windows-server-guidance-to-protect-against-the-speculative-execution-s

-# Automatic installation
+## Automatic installation

-* Once testing has been completed, this security patch will be deployed automatically for any clients that follow our automatic update schedule.
-It will be pushed out just like a normal Windows Update.
+* Once testing has been completed, this security patch will be deployed automatically for any customers that follow our automatic update schedule and have a compatible anti-virus as per the Microsoft patch requirements.
+The patch will be pushed out just like a normal Windows Update.

 ## Checking for Windows Updates on Server 2008 R2

-In Windows server 2008 R2, Click on Start and type the "Windows Update" to search for the Windows Update utility.
+* In Windows server 2008 R2, click on `Start` and type the "Windows Update" to search for the Windows Update utility.

 ![Server 2008 R2 Start Menu](Images/meltdownpatch/2008-WindowsUpdates1.png)

-In Windows Updates, you can click on the "Check for Updates" option on the left hand menu to check for any newly released updates
+* In Windows Updates, you can click on the `Check for Updates` option on the left hand menu to check for any newly released updates

 ![Server 2008 R2 Windows Updates](Images/meltdownpatch/2008-WindowsUpdates2.png)

 ## Checking for Windows Updates on Server 2012 R2

-In Windows Server 2012 R2, Click on Start, and type "updates", and then click on Windows Updates:
+* In Windows Server 2012 R2, Click on `Start`, and type "Updates", and then click on `Windows Updates`:

 ![Server 2012 R2 Windows Updates](Images/meltdownpatch/2012r2-controlAlt.png)

-You can now select the "Check for Updates" button on the left, which will perform an check for any newly released Windows Updates:
+* You can now select the `Check for Updates` button on the left, which will perform an check for any newly released Windows Updates:

 ![Server 2012 R2 Check Updates](Images/meltdownpatch/2012r2-control4.png)

 ## Checking for Windows Updates on Server 2016

-In Windows Server 2016, Click on Start, and type "Windows Update" in the search bar:
+* In Windows Server 2016, click on `Start`, and type "Windows Update" in the search bar:
 ![Server 2016 Start Menu](Images/meltdownpatch/2016-WindowsUpdate1.png)

 ![Server 2016 Windows Updates](Images/meltdownpatch/2016-WindowsUpdate2.png)

-Click on "Windows Update Settings", and from here you can check for any new updates:
+Click on `Windows Update Settings`, and from here you can check for any new updates:

 ![Server 2016 Check Updates](Images/meltdownpatch/2016-WindowsUpdate3.png)